Vicia faba: Culinary

 Raw mature broad beans are 11% water, 58% carbohydrates, 26% protein, and 2% fat.
 A 100-gram reference amount supplies 1425 kJ of food energy and numerous essential nutrients in high content (20% or more of the Daily Value, DV).
-Folate (26% DV), and dietary minerals, such as manganese, phosphorus, magnesium, and iron (range of 52 to 77% DV), have considerable content.
-B vitamins have moderate to rich content (19 to 48% DV).
+Folate (26% DV), and dietary minerals, such as manganese, phosphorus, magnesium, and iron (range of 52–77% DV), have considerable content.
+B vitamins have moderate to rich content (19–48% DV).
 Broad beans present the highest protein-to-carbohydrate ratio among other popular pulse crops, such as chickpea, pea and lentil.
 Moreover, their consumption is recommended along with cereals as both foods are complementary in supplying all essential amino acids.

 Broad beans are generally eaten while still young and tender, enabling harvesting to begin as early as the middle of spring for plants started under glass or overwintered in a protected location, but even the main crop sown in early spring will be ready from mid to late summer.
 Horse beans, left to mature fully, are usually harvested in the late autumn, and are then eaten as a pulse.
 The immature pods are also cooked and eaten, and the young leaves of the plant can also be eaten, either raw or cooked as a pot herb (like spinach).

 Preparing broad beans involves first removing the beans from their pods, then steaming or boiling the beans, either whole or after parboiling them to loosen their exterior coating, which is then removed.
 The beans can be fried, causing the skin to split open, and then salted and/or spiced to produce a savory, crunchy snack.